ekoindia/android-uidai-rdservice-manager/README.md

 ### STEP 1: Add library in your Android project

-Add jitpack in your root build.gradle file:
+Add jitpack in your root build.gradle file at the end of repositories:
 ```gradle
 allprojects {
   repositories {